0

 In literature, the church building figures in John Irving's 1989 novel A Prayer for Owen Meany.
 Irving grew up in the congregation.

-Text imported from Wikipedia article "The Congregational Church in Exeter" and modified on 07 October 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "The Congregational Church in Exeter" and modified on October 7, 2019 according to the CC-BY-SA 4.0 International license.

 Participants